Lord Alfred Douglas: Libel actions

 Douglas started his "litigious and libellous career" by gaining an apology and 50 guineas each from the Oxford and Cambridge university magazines Isis and Cambridge for defamatory references to him in an article on Wilde.

 Douglas was plaintiff or defendant in several trials for civil or criminal libel.
 In 1913 he was charged with libelling his father-in-law.
 That same year he accused Arthur Ransome of libelling him in his book Oscar Wilde: A Critical Study.
 He saw the trial as a weapon against his enemy Ross, not understanding that Ross would not be called to give evidence.
 The court found in Ransome's favour and Douglas was bankrupted by the failed libel suit.
 Ransome removed the offending passages from the second edition.

 The prime case was brought by the Crown on Winston Churchill's behalf in 1923.
 Douglas was found guilty of libelling Churchill and sentenced to six months in prison.
 Churchill had been accused as cabinet minister of falsifying an official report on the Battle of Jutland in 1916, when although suffering losses, the Royal Navy drove the German battle fleet off the high seas.
-Churchill was said to have reported that the British Navy had in fact been defeated, the supposed motive being that when the news was flashed, British security prices would tumble on the world's stock exchanges, allowing a group of named Jewish financiers to snap them up cheaply.
-Churchill's reward was a houseful of furniture valued at £40,000.
+Churchill was said to have reported that the British Navy had in fact been defeated, the supposed motive being that when the news was flashed, British security prices would tumble on the world's stock exchanges, allowing a group of named Jewish financiers to snap them up cheaply; Churchill's alleged reward was a houseful of furniture valued at £40,000.
 The allegations were made by Douglas in Plain English and later at a public meeting in London.
 A false report of a crushing British naval defeat had indeed been planted in the New York press by German interests, but by this time (after the failure of his Dardanelles Campaign) Churchill was unconnected with the Admiralty.
 As the attorney general noted in court on Churchill's behalf, there was "no plot, no phoney communiqué, no stock market raid and no present of fine furniture".

 In 1924, while in prison, Douglas echoed Wilde's composition of De Profundis (From the Depths) during his incarceration and wrote his last major poetic work, In Excelsis (In the Highest) in 17 cantos.
 Since the prison authorities would not allow Douglas to take the manuscript with him on his release, he had to rewrite the work from memory.
 Douglas maintained that his health never recovered from his harsh prison ordeal, which included sleeping on a plank bed without a mattress.